Kingdom Keepers: Unforeseen

 This is an ebook novella focusing on the Fairlie sisters.
 It picks up after Kingdom Keepers VI: Dark Passage and leads up to Book VII: The Insider.
-Unforeseen opens with Jess dreaming of “cracks” in Disneyland.
+Unforeseen opens with Jess dreaming of "cracks" in Disneyland.
 As Jess and Amanda set out to find answers, she encounters an old man with secrets, a young Imagineer-in-training whose future Jess wants to see, and a treasured wonderland about to shatter.

 The Return (sequel)

 The Kingdom Keepers series was followed by its sequel series, The Return.
 The theme that Pearson had wanted to explore was a fictional Imagineering school and the origins of the Overtakers, the books' villains.
-A father and son, who were fans of the books, initially suggested the concept of King Arthur's Carousel being a means of time travel, and the protagonist using it to go back to Disneyland opening day.
+A father and son, who were fans of the books, initially suggested the concept of King Arthur Carrousel being a means of time travel, and the protagonist using it to go back to Disneyland opening day.
 Pearson was granted access to the Disney Archives to research Disneyland's opening day.